beginner-corp/begin-data/readme.md

 })
 ```

-Batch delete items by passing an array of objects.
+Batch delete documents by passing an array of objects.

 ```javascript
 await data.destroy([